 (3) Check the printed test patterns and select the one that is the least uneven print.
 Make a note of that pattern number.

 Incline Adjust - Ver.
 002

 Head Positioning Test Pattern

-(4) Move the head/carriage unit to the head replacement position (with Function code 63) using the following key operation.
+(4) Press the 6, 3, and \ keys in this order to move the head/carriage unit to the head replacement position (with Function code 63).